Temper Tantrums: “A Challenging Norm”

 Why are temper tantrums so common?

-Part of the answer lies within the various areas of development and in the children themselves.
+Part of the answer lies within the five areas of development and in the children themselves.
 Understanding toddler behavior can help you to take their behaviors less personally.

 During the toddler years, children are working on separating from you and are driven to say “no” and to resist.
 This push toward independence, however, causes them anxiety.
 In part, to help themselves feel more secure, toddlers are rigid and want things exactly as they expect them to be.